cypherfucker/SecureLock/README.md

 ### Safari and Mobile Browsers

 Safari and Mobile browsers are limited to a single file with maximum size of 1GB due to some issues related to service-workers.
-In addition, this limitation also applies when the app fails to register the service-worker (e.g FireFox Private Browsing).
+In addition, this limitation also applies when the app fails to register the service-worker (e.g Firefox Private Browsing).

 - **Password Recovery**: If you forget your password, your files cannot be recovered.
 There is no "forgot password" option by design.
-- **Browser Compatibility**: Requires a modern browser with Web Crypto API support (Chrome 37+, Firefox 34+, Safari 7+, Edge 12+)
+- **Browser Compatibility**: Requires a modern browser support (Chrome 37+, Firefox 34+, ~~Safari 7+~~, Edge 12+) **[We strongly advise against using Safari or any WebKit browser](https://github.com/cypherfucker/SecureLock/blob/main/public/safari_libsodium_crypto.pdf)**
 - **Memory Usage**: Very large files may consume significant browser memory during processing
 - **File Associations**: Encrypted files lose their original file associations and must be manually renamed after decryption